US bars entry of International Criminal Court investigators

 Since its creation, the court has filed charges against dozens of suspects including former Libyan dictator Moammar Gadhafi, who was killed by rebels before he could be arrested, and Sudanese President Omar al-Bashir, who is accused of charges including genocide in Darfur.
 Al-Bashir remains at large, as does Ugandan warlord Joseph Kony, who was among the first rebels charged by the court in 2005.
 The court has convicted just eight defendants.

-The court has been hobbled by the refusal of the U.S., Russia, China and other major nations to join.
+The court has been hobbled by refusal of the U.S., Russia, China and other major nations to join.
 Others have quit, including Burundi and the Philippines.

 Copyright © 2019 The Washington Times, LLC.